alexgenc/jobly-backend/README.md

 ## Database

-Backend is connected to a PostgreSQL database.
+Back-end is connected to a PostgreSQL database.
 All company and job related information, as well as user information (after encrypting with Bcrypt) are stored in the database.

 ## Error Handling and API Query Validation

-The backend is configured to throw specific errors for 404(NOT_FOUND), 401(UNAUTHORIZED), 400(BAD REQUEST), 403(FORBIDDEN), and a general error handler for all remaining cases.
+The back-end is configured to throw specific errors for 404(NOT_FOUND), 401(UNAUTHORIZED), 400(BAD REQUEST), 403(FORBIDDEN), and a general error handler for all remaining cases.

 API Query validation is accomplished using JSON Schema.
 There is a specific schema file for every model activity in the /schemas folder that must be matched when making requests to the API.